Skills you need to succeed in photography

 In my ten wonderful years of being in the photography industry, I have been fortunate enough to work with some top agencies, international companies, fashion brands and magazines.
 I have also seen firsthand what skills a good photographer should have.

 An eye for detail is the most important.
 A keen eye for detail that ensures all essential elements are captured in each photograph.
 The subject, lighting, background and the composition should blend together harmoniously to convey the right vision and the right message.
-Each photograph has a story to tell and it is the job of the photographer to produce that all while being meticulous and cohesive with all the details.

 Starting as a fashion photographer in the UK, I was able to obtain partnerships and develop friendships with my clients and models.
 Good people skills are also essential to have as a photographer as it helps to create rapport with the people you work with, make them feel at ease and communicate effectively to get the work done effectively.
 Patience and flexibility are also considered good skill sets to have when you’re working in this industry because there would be days when things change prior to the shoot or even on set!
 Being flexible and able to adjust will set you apart from the rest.
 These two qualities go hand-in-hand to ensure you can always make the best out of any undesirable situation.

 I personally like going above and beyond the call of duty when working with clients.
 It’s important to be yourself and relaxed during photoshoots as it also helps others around you.
 As a fashion photographer, I always try to bring a fresh creative vision and keep a warm positive attitude because I am passionate about photography, I love this industry I work in and I know that my passion for a genuine quality service will bring my clients high end results.
-It takes a lot of time and effort to establish yourself as a fashion photographer in the UK and what fuels me every day is my passion to create amazing photographs and capture beautiful, mesmerizing stories to share to the rest of the world.
-My craft inspires me to get up each morning, it motivates me to work harder and give my best in every photoshoot that I do.
+It takes a lot of time and effort to establish yourself as a fashion photographer in the UK and what fuels me every day is my passion to create amazing photographs and capture beautiful, stories to share to the rest of the world.
+My love for photography inspires me to get up each morning, it motivates me to work harder and give my best in every photoshoot that I do.
 It’s important to have goals to inspire me to work harder and push a little farther to strive towards my dream clients.
 I admire working with people who appreciate the skill set that I have as a fashion photographer and I truly enjoy being able to work with amazingly talented and truly creative individuals who make being in the photography industry all the more fun, enjoyable and exciting.

 Despite being in this industry for ten years, I take comfort in the fact that I still have so much more to learn, many people to take photographs of and more stories to capture which increases my excitement for this photography journey.
 I can’t wait to see where the next few years take me as a fashion photographer and I look forward to elevating my creative energy, further hone my skills and enhance my expertise.